Fenerbahçe S.K. (basketball): International record

 Fenerbahçe participated in European competitions numerous times throughout their history and became one of the most successful Turkish clubs ever.
 By winning the former Turkish Basketball Championship, the club represented Turkey for their first time in the FIBA European Champions Cup in 1959–60 and again in 1965–66.
 Some years later, they made it to the FIBA European Cup quarter-finals in the 1994–95 season.
 The following season Fenerbahçe reached the quarter-finals of the FIBA Korać Cup in 1996 and repeated this achievement in 2001.
 In the 1998–99 season of the FIBA EuroLeague, they reached the Top 16 stage, but lost there to Real Madrid.
 The club became fourth in the 2004–05 season of the FIBA EuroChallenge.
 The first major success in the modern era EuroLeague was achieved in the 2007–08 season, where Fenerbahçe reached the quarter-finals.
 The first Final Four participation in the history of the club followed some years later, in the 2014–15 season, when the team eliminated reigning European champions Maccabi Tel Aviv in the play-offs with three straight victories under the guidance of legendary coach Željko Obradović.
 In the semi-final game they lost against Real Madrid and eventually finished fourth.
 In the next season, the club reached the final of the competition with a convincing overall performance, again by eliminating the reigning champions (Real Madrid) with three straight wins, and lost dramatically against CSKA Moscow in overtime.
 Then eventually, in 2017, Fenerbahçe managed to win the EuroLeague trophy as the first and only Turkish club ever, in their own city, by defeating Greek team Olympiacos in the final game with a score of 80–64.
-From the quarter-finals onwards, the club eliminated their opponents in dominating fashion, first sweeping Greek team Panathinaikos Superfoods with 3–0 wins despite the home-court disadvantage, and then defeating European powerhouses Real Madrid and Olympiacos with being behind only for a few seconds in total in the Final Four in Istanbul.
+From the quarter-finals onwards, the club eliminated their opponents in dominating fashion, first sweeping Greek team Panathinaikos with 3–0 wins despite the home-court disadvantage, and then defeating European powerhouses Real Madrid and Olympiacos with being behind only for a few seconds in total in the Final Four in Istanbul.
 Fenerbahçe, which finished the 2024–25 EuroLeague regular season in second place, beat Paris 3–0 in the Play-Off qualifiers, qualified for the Final Four held in Abu Dhabi, and beat Panathinaikos 82–76 in the semi-finals, making it to the EuroLeague finals for the fourth time, winning it against Monaco 81–70 and winning the EuroLeague for the "second" time.